Equal Rights Amendment: Initial support from the Republican Party and the Hayden rider

-The Republican Party included support of the ERA in its platform beginning in 1940, renewing the plank every four years until 1980.
-The ERA was strongly opposed by the American Federation of Labor and other labor unions, which feared the amendment would invalidate protective labor legislation for women.
-Eleanor Roosevelt and most New Dealers also opposed the ERA.
+Initial opposition from the New Deal Democrats

+Eleanor Roosevelt and most New Dealers opposed the ERA.
 They felt that ERA was designed for middle-class women, but that working-class women needed government protection.
 They also feared that the ERA would undercut the male-dominated labor unions that were a core component of the New Deal coalition.
 Most Northern Democrats, who aligned themselves with the anti-ERA labor unions, opposed the amendment.
-The ERA was supported by Southern Democrats and almost all Republicans.

-At the 1944 Democratic National Convention, the Democrats made the divisive step of including the ERA in their platform, but the Democratic Party did not become united in favor of the amendment until congressional passage in 1972.
-The main support base for the ERA until the late 1960s was among middle class Republican women.
+The ERA was also opposed by the American Federation of Labor and other labor unions, which feared the amendment would invalidate protective labor legislation for women.
 The League of Women Voters, formerly the National American Woman Suffrage Association, opposed the Equal Rights Amendment until 1972, fearing the loss of protective labor legislation.

-1960s

-At the Democratic National Convention in 1960, a proposal to endorse the ERA was rejected after it was opposed by groups including the American Civil Liberties Union (ACLU), the AFL–CIO, labor unions such as the American Federation of Teachers, Americans for Democratic Action (ADA), the American Nurses Association, the Women's Division of the Methodist Church, and the National Councils of Jewish, Catholic, and Negro Women.
-Presidential candidate John F. Kennedy announced his support of the ERA in an October 21, 1960, letter to the chairman of the National Woman's Party.
-When Kennedy was elected, he made Esther Peterson the highest-ranking woman in his administration as an assistant secretary of labor.
-Peterson publicly opposed the Equal Rights Amendment based on her belief that it would weaken protective labor legislation.
-Peterson referred to the National Woman's Party members, most of them veteran suffragists and preferred the "specific bills for specific ills" approach to equal rights.
-Ultimately, Kennedy's ties to labor unions meant that he and his administration did not support the ERA.
+At the 1944 Democratic National Convention, the Democrats made the divisive step of including the ERA in their platform, but this was a hotly contested change not reflected in later party platforms.
+At the Democratic National Convention in 1960, a proposal to endorse the ERA was rejected after it was opposed by groups including the American Civil Liberties Union (ACLU), the AFL-CIO, labor unions such as the American Federation of Teachers, Americans for Democratic Action (ADA), the American Nurses Association, the Women's Division of the Methodist Church, and the National Councils of Jewish, Catholic, and Negro Women.

+Between 1948 and 1970, chairman Emanuel Celler of the House Judiciary Committee refused to consider the ERA in the House of Representatives.